schoeberl/hw-design-ipad/README.md

 ## Where to Execute?

-Editing some code can be done everywhere, even local on an iPad.
+Editing some code can be done everywhere, even locally on an iPad.
 However, we need to execute stuff.
 And compilation and simulation of hardware description is (currently) not supported on the iPad.
 Therefore, we move to the cloud: https://c9.io/ provides an Ubuntu based development environment as cloud service.
 Simply cool!

 Befor setting up a project in Cloud9, we need to decide on the tools.
 Within this experiment we wil use [Chisel](https://chisel.eecs.berkeley.edu), a modern hardware construction language.
 The setup is very minimal, as we just need the magic tool 'sbt' tool, which will download the Scala compiler and the Chisel library as needed.

 So let's get started:

  * Register at Cloud9
+ * Create a plain VM
+ * Install sbt and have it in your path

+As a first test we can clone the [Chisel tutorial](https://github.com/ucb-bar/chisel-tutorial) and check if the basic tests pass.